Fixed-Asset-Ratio-Trading/fixed-ratio-trading/pool_pause_refactor.md

 - **Coexistence**: Pool pause and system pause are independent (system pause overrides pool pause)
 - **Delegate Control**: Delegates control pool-specific pause, not system-wide pause
 - **Simplification**: Removing duration/auto-unpause makes system much simpler and more predictable
+- **🎯 ARCHITECTURAL SIMPLIFICATION**: No reason storage/validation at this contract level - delegate smart contracts handle their own governance, reasons, and decision-making logic.
+This keeps the core pause mechanism clean and focused.

 This focused refactor **completely removes the confusing time-based pause system** and replaces it with a simple, predictable **swap-only pause** that lasts until manually unpaused, while ensuring deposits/withdrawals are never affected by pool-level pause controls.